 - Medical form: This must be completed by your GP, and if you are over 18 years old you will need to take a medical check.
 Your licence application must be made within three months of your medical.
 You might be able to take the medical on the same day as your ARDS test - check with the organisers to see if this is something they offer

-- DVD: This contains a whole host of useful information about your ARDS test, and also an electronic copy of the MSA Yearbook
+- DVD: This contains a whole host of useful information about your ARDS test, and also an electronic copy of the Motorsport UK Yearbook

 - Information booklet: Outlines the application process.
 Make sure you read this thoroughly and watch the DVD a number of times to prepare yourself for test day.